oconnor663/bao/README.md

 release.

 Bao (rhymes with bough 🌳) is a general purpose tree hash for files.
 Here's the [full specification](docs/spec.md).
+Here's a [talk I gave about it](https://youtu.be/Dya9c2DXMqQ) in November 2018.
 What makes a tree hash different from a regular hash?
 Depending on how many cores you've got in your machine, the first thing you might notice is that it's ten times faster than SHA-2:

 ![snazzy gif](docs/bao_hash.gif)